Approved for both letter and S/U grading. May be repeated.

 In this course, students will learn to conduct a variety of evaluations related to learning technologies including needs assessments, consumer-driven evaluations, outcome or impact assessments, comparative or quasi-experimental studies and case studies.
 As one means of measuring need, growth, or impact, students will also create assessment instruments and strategies related to particular learning technologies.
 These might include electronic portfolios, web-based surveys, computer adapted tests or performance rubrics.
 Course requirements include a final evaluation project in which students (individuals or pre-approved small groups) plan and conduct actual evaluations of learning technologies.
 The course includes both face-to-face and asynchronous and synchronous on-line meetings.
-Same as HRD 474.
+Same as EPOL 484 and HRD 474.
 4 undergraduate hours.
 4 graduate hours.

 Designed for terminal value for professional training of students not intending to pursue advanced graduate work, and for introductory value for students continuing graduate study in education; descriptive statistics, introduction to correlation and regression, the normal curve, statistical inference, and the presentation and interpretation of statistical data in educational literature.
 4 undergraduate hours.
 4 graduate hours.

 Designed especially for secondary education students, this course introduces basic concepts and practices of assessment, measurement, and evaluation as they are used in school settings.
 The course covers current trends and issues in assessment including large scale standardized testing practices and cultural issues in assessment.
 Students become familiar with using assessment and evaluation data to inform instructional decisions.
 Same as CI 485.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: Students should be concurrently enrolled in CI 403.
 Admission to the secondary teacher education program.